 We started our family when Jason was born in 1982.
 Followed by Tracy in 1984 and Heather in 1986.
 In 1985 Danny shared with us that he was sensing God’s stirring to leave Calvary Assembly to start something new.
 He thought he would be moving out of the Orlando area.
 After much prayer, lots of prophetic encouragement and amazing answers to those prayers, Danny announced that he would indeed be starting something new, but it would be in Orlando.
 In March of 1985, Household of Faith began with services being held at the Sheraton Airport.
 This was only the beginning of watching God answer the desires of our hearts to discover what New Testament reality looked like.

-In February 2009 we celebrated our 30th wedding anniversary and 2010 will mark the 25th anniversary of Metro Life Church.
+In February 2009 we celebrated our 30th wedding anniversary and 2010 will mark the 25th anniversary of Metro Life Church, formerly Household of Faith.
 God has been so good to us.
 We have experienced God’s amazing grace in many ways, and our life is full of rich biblical fellowship.
 We have discovered the reality of New Testament church life found only in the Gospel of Jesus Christ because of the wise and faith-filled leadership of our pastor and good friend, Danny Jones with his wife, Melodye.
 I can’t imagine where we would be without the influence of this dear couple in our lives.
 God has been overwhelmingly kind to us, to our children – Tracy married Seth Lytle in May of 2005, and Jason married Ashley Jarvis in June of 2006.
-Now, only 4 years later we have added to our family four adorable grandchildren, Bristol and Willow Walter and Norah and Bradley Lytle.
-Another little Lytle is on the way in June of 2012.
+Heather married Matthew Aznaran.
+Now, we have added to our family eight adorable grandchildren.